 Whether you’re fresh out of school or thinking of leaving your current job, knowing how to prepare for an interview is a must.

-Going for an interview can be extremely daunting but being well-prepared and well-dressed is a good start.
+Going for an interview can be extremely daunting so sweaty palms and butterflies in your stomach are expected.

 Look after yourself